Calming Your Nerves: A Parent’s Guide to School Residential Trips

 4. Seek Reassurance in Qualifications

-5. Familiarize Yourself with the Details
+5. Familiarise Yourself with the Details

 One of the best ways to feel more comfortable is to know exactly what’s happening.
 Review any information the school provides, such as where your child will be staying, the schedule of activities, and what they need to pack.
 You might also find it helpful to research the area or explore the trip provider’s website to get a better understanding of the experience your child will have.
 The more you know, the more you’ll feel confident and reassured.